PrincetonUniversity/smartdrivingcar/README.md

 ```

 ## Deployment (GitHub Pages)

 1. Push repository to GitHub (e.g. `smartdrivingcar/smartdrivingcar.github.io` or any repo with Pages enabled).
 2. If using a project (not user) site, set `url` and `baseurl` in `_config.yml` accordingly.
 3. Enable GitHub Pages with the `GitHub Pages` build (default) using the branch (usually `main`).

-## To Do / Next Steps
-- Migrate additional WordPress pages/posts (create markdown files with front matter under root or collections).
-- Replace direct external links (newsletter/podcast/papers) with internal pages if those will also migrate.
-- Optimize images (WebP, resizing) and move only used assets to an `assets/img` folder.
-- Add a proper sitemap (`jekyll-sitemap` plugin) and analytics if needed.
-- Consider accessibility & performance pass (contrast, alt text completeness, defer non-critical JS).
-- Move inline slider script into a separate JS file under `assets/js/` if more scripting is added.

-## Slider Notes
-Simple interval-based rotation (7s).
-No controls yet; add pause/prev/next if user interaction required.

-## Removed Legacy Directories
-The previous `wp-content` (and nested uploads) hierarchy has been flattened.
-After confirming no references remain, the `wp-content` directory may be deleted (it is safe now given images live under `assets/img/`).

 ## Newsletter Workflow

-The site now supports a `newsletters` collection for the weekly SmartDrivingCars email.
+Site now supports a `newsletters` collection for the weekly SmartDrivingCars email.

-### Add a New Issue (Fast Path)
+### Add a New Newsletter Issue
 1. Save the email as `.eml` (or copy raw HTML to clipboard).
 2. Run the import script:
 	```bash